AIFDR/riab/docs/usage/plugins/development.rst

 Introduction
 ------------

-Risiko contains a plugin system that allows complex impact functions to be implemented whilst (ideally) minimizing the need to understand all the complexity of the handling the hazard and exposure layers.
+Risiko contains a plugin system that allows complex impact functions to be implemented in Python (http://www.python.org) whilst (ideally) minimizing the need to understand all the complexity of the handling the hazard and exposure layers.
 Features of the Risiko plugin system are: